 Burglary - Wikipedia Burglary, also called breaking and entering (B E) [1] or housebreaking, [2][3] is a property crime involving the illegal entry into a building or other area without permission, typically with the intention of committing a further criminal offence

-BURGLARY Definition Meaning - Merriam-Webster The meaning of BURGLARY is the crime of entering a structure (such as a house or commercial building) with the intent to commit a felony (such as theft) How to use burglary in a sentence
+BURGLARY Definition Meaning - Merriam-Webster The meaning of BURGLARY is the crime of entering a structure (such as a house or commercial building) with the intent to commit a felony (such as theft) Frequently Asked Questions About burglary

 What Is a Burglary Charge?
 Elements and Penalties Burglary involves more than breaking in — intent plays a key role Learn what the law requires to prove the charge, how penalties vary, and what a conviction can mean beyond sentencing